Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 }
 ```

-We propose to implement an intention in the IDE which suggests
-adding the `@set:` target automatically for known DI annotations
-when applied to delegated properties.

 From this perspective, the delegate-first approach is more consistent
-because assign-once properties interact with annotations
+as assign-once properties interact with annotations
 in the same way as other delegated properties do.
 With the language-builtin approach, assign-once properties might
-create an expectation that they have backing fields
+create an expectation that they have backing fields,
-and annotations can be applied to them, but that is not the case:
+and annotations can be applied to them similarly to `lateinit var`s,
+but this is not the case:

 ```kotlin
 class Application {